dcos/dcos-docs/1.8/usage/managing-services/install.md

 ## Web interface

 From the DC/OS web interface you can install services from the **Services** tab.
-The Services tab provides a full featured interface to the native DC/OS Marathon instance.
+The Services tab provides a full-featured interface to the native DC/OS Marathon instance.

 1. Navigate to the [**Services**](/docs/1.8/usage/webinterface/#services) tab in the DC/OS web interface.
 1. Click **Deploy Service** and specify your Marathon app definition.